Safouene-Mahfoudh/B-L475E-IOT01A/Readme.md

 * In the folder **Mag_Acc_Gyro_Humdity_Temperature_Pressure** you can find a program wich we can read The values of sensors (Accelerometer, Magnetometer , Gyroscope , Humidity,Temperature,Pressure).
 the values of the different sensors are sent in this order :  Accelerometer, Magnetometer,Gyroscope, Humidity ,Temperature ,Pressure.

+* In the folder **Moving_Servo_With_Accelerometer** you can find a program wich we control servo motor using STM32B-L475E-IOT01A Accelerometer sensor.